michelangelodorado/k8s-hashicorp-vault-agent-nginx-web/README.md

 ```
 vault.hashicorp.com/agent-image: hashicorp/vault:1.5.0
 ```
 Name of the Vault docker image to use.
 This value overrides the default image configured in the injector and is usually not needed.
-Defaults to **hashicorp/vault:1.16.1**
+Defaults to **hashicorp/vault:1.16.1**.
+I used version 1.5.0 for my testing but you can use the latest default version.

 ```
 vault.hashicorp.com/agent-inject: 'true'